Phoenix Food Worth Seeking

 Ice Cream Phoenix

-Even on a 50-degree night, a line still snaked out the door at this premium Phoenix ice cream shop, which Lauren Bailey and Craig DeMarco founded in 2011.
-The space features a Carrara marble counter, shelves of candy, rhombus shaped wall colored red, orange, grey and white, and a blackboard menu.
-A wall message reads, “We love having you here,” and customers seem to buy into the mantra.
-Churn promises to use “zero phony stuff,” a blanket term that covers “scary chemical additives, preservatives or stabilizers.”
-12 rotating flavors may include caramel cashew, chai tea, egg nog, or Vietnamese coffee, all distinctly flavorful.
-Shakes, sundaes and floats are all popular, as are massive cookie sandwiches and four different cones.
+Lauren Bailey and Craig DeMarco founded this premium Phoenix ice cream shop in 2011.
+Churn promises to use “zero phony stuff.”
+Rotating flavors may include caramel cashew, chai tea, eggnog, and Vietnamese coffee, all distinctly flavorful.
+Shakes, sundaes and floats are all popular.
+So are massive cookie sandwiches and cones.
 Their pretzel cone is a stunner, but too sturdy to eat easily.

 MUST ORDER: Vietnamese Coffee Ice Cream, Caramel Cashew Ice Cream